Skip To Content

 Inflation is another risk to consider when investing in retirement.
 That’s because, over time, rising prices can significantly reduce your spending power on a fixed income.
 Even a hike as small as 2% in inflation can have a sizable impact, whittling the buying power of a $1 million cash account down to $603,465 over 25 years.1 To hedge against the possibility that it could erode your spending power, consider adding assets, such as commodities like gold, real estate investment trusts, or owning real estate as an investment, that often keep pace with inflation, suggests Breemen.
 “Rental property is a very natural hedge against inflation.
 As inflation goes up, so does the rent.”
 Read “Inflation – One of Retirement’s Biggest Risks – Is Back” for more ideas to help manage its impact.

 Don’t forget to plan ahead for long-term care costs.
 Half of today’s retirees will reach age 92 and another 25% will see 97 — and life expectancy goes up about a year with every decade.2 As we live longer, healthcare tends to take up more of our retirement budget.
-About 70% of those over the age of 65 today will need some form of long-term care in their lifetimes, according to the U.S. Department of Health and Human Services.3
+About 70% of those turning 65 today will need some form of long-term care in their lifetimes, according to the U.S. Department of Health and Human Services.3

 If you don’t already have traditional long-term care insurance — or, alternately, hybrid or permanent life insurance with a long-term care rider — you’ll want to earmark a certain percentage of your savings to help you cover future healthcare costs, says Breemen.
 “You could place those assets in a separate investment account designated for your future care,” he adds.
 Your advisor can help you estimate potential future costs, explain what Medicare does and doesn’t cover, share information about long-term care insurance options and talk you through various strategies to help close the gap.